-You can learn drums at home with our amazing program; don’t worry, with electric drums or special pads, it’s easy to mute the drums enough that you won’t draw any glares from the neighbors.
+You can learn drums at home with our amazing program thanks to online capabilities and the ability to easily communicate with our instructors.
+Don’t worry about noise, either as, with electric drums or special pads; it’s easy to mute them enough that you won’t draw any glares from the neighbours.
 Learning at home makes people feel more comfortable, and draws out the best music from them, so we strongly endorse this practice!
 Book your first lesson today.

 Frequently Asked Questions

 Do I absolutely need a drum kit to start learning?